On this day in labor history, the year was 2010.

 Each route they attempted was blocked by fallen rock or threatened additional collapse.

-A state owned mining y took over rescue efforts and soon they began, as Geologist Sorena Sorensen noted, prospecting for people.
+A state owned mining company took over rescue efforts and soon they began, as Geologist Sorena Sorensen noted, prospecting for people.

 Initial exploratory boreholes failed to locate miners because mineshaft maps had never been updated.